malinda1986/tilla-code/README.md

 We'd love to hear your thoughts on some of these questions.
 Please don't spend more than a minute or two on each question.

 - What are some edge cases you would take care of before shipping this to production?
+  - Proper logging [API level and database level as well]
+  - Backup for failures, how to handle recoveries (especially db)
+  - API health check to monitor service is up and running
+  - Tests (e2e[FE], integration, unit)
+  - Run load test with large amount of data
+  - Check the query execution time, [postgress with 'explain' keyword]
+  - containerization and orchestration of the application [smooth deployments]
+  - Since API is open , whitelist the IP
 - How would you scale this to handle high amounts of traffic?
+  - Use im-memory db like redis, since this data does not update more frequently.(implement cache invalidation as well)
+  - Use API gateway
+    - Rate Limiting: Implement rate limiting to prevent abuse and ensure fair usage of API.
+    - Request Throttling: Throttle requests to manage spikes in traffic.
+  - Use load balancer for scale the API
 - What's important for you to work well in a fully remote team?
+  - Communication is very important since team is distributed across multiple regions/ timezones
+  - Regular check ins to sync with team members + managements regrading the task process, deliverables, company strategies/goals

 ## Deliverables